neurord/stochdiff/README.rst

       <xi:include href="Morph1.5um.xml" />
       <xi:include href="IC_glubuf.xml" />

-      c. change numerical method to the more efficient GRID_ADAPTIVE (not required, but recommended), i.e., from
+   3. Change numerical method to the more efficient GRID_ADAPTIVE (not required, but recommended), i.e., from

 .. code-block:: xml